In This Article:

 • Resource tracking and reporting (via PowerScore)

-Such a favorable environment and the promising growth projections mentioned above continue to attract many investors to NY.
+Such a favorable environment and the promising growth projections mentioned above regularly attract many investors to NY.
 However, it's important to understand its unique and complex regulatory framework.

 Challenges and Opportunities